aryak007/whatsapp_business_api_investigation/README.md

         > A Webapp node is responsible for handling API traffic like the original Webapp container.
     There could be multiple Webapp nodes and Coreapp nodes.
 [More information about the HA architecture](https://developers.facebook.com/docs/whatsapp/high-availability/)

-- The parameters I've tried during the setup (removed all sensitive information) For networking stack (some are default parameters as well)
+- The parameters I've tried during the setup (removed or obfuscated all sensitive information)

+For networking stack (some are default parameters as well)
 ```
 AZs	us-east-1a,us-east-1b,us-east-1c	-